 Selma is a somewhat small town located in the state of North Carolina.
-With a population of 6,307 people and three constituent neighborhoods, Selma is the 128th largest community in North Carolina.
+With a population of 6,601 people and four constituent neighborhoods, Selma is the 135th largest community in North Carolina.

 Selma is an extremely ethnically-diverse town.
 The people who call Selma home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Selma, accounting for 46.72% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Selma residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Selma include English, Scots-Irish, Portuguese, and German.
+Selma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 32.95% of the town’s residents.
+Important ancestries of people in Selma include English, German, Scots-Irish, Other Subsaharan African, and Jamaican.

 The most common language spoken in Selma is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.